fleschutz/PowerShell/Docs/write-quote.md

 ## write-quote.ps1 - Writes a random quote to the console

-This script writes a random quote to the console.
+This PowerShell script writes a random quote to the console.

 ## Parameters
 ```powershell